Should You Accept a Settlement Agreement or Claim Unfair Dismissal?

 This usually means your lost earnings up to the date you start another job.
 To calculate this, you will need to know:

-This means that, if you’re likely to find another job straight away, your losses are likely to be very low and possibly nothing.
+This means that, if you’re likely to find another job immediately, your losses will likely be very low and possibly nothing.
 Even if your claim succeeds, you may find it’s not worth the trouble.

-However, if it’s going to take you many months to find another job, your compensation will be much higher and a tribunal claim may well be worthwhile.
+However, if finding another job will take you many months, your compensation will be much higher, and a tribunal claim may well be worthwhile.

 Do you have the appetite for an unfair dismissal claim?